 Class ALC: Life-cycle Support

-At the assurance level provided for TOEs conformant to this cPP, life-cycle support is limited to end-user-visible aspects of the life-cycle, rather than an examination of the TOE vendor’s development and configuration management process.
+At the assurance level provided for TOEs conformant to this cPP, life-cycle support is limited to end-user-visible aspects of the life-cycle, rather than an examination of the TOE developer’s development and configuration management process.
 This is not meant to diminish the critical role that a developer’s practices play in contributing to the overall trustworthiness of a product; rather, it is a reflection on the information to be made available for evaluation at this assurance level.

 Labelling of the TOE (ALC_CMC.1)

-This component is targeted at identifying the TOE such that it can be distinguished from other products or versions from the same vendor and can be easily specified when being procured by an end user.
-A label could consist of a “hard label” (e.g., stamped into the metal, paper label) or a “soft label” (e.g., electronically presented when queried).
+This component is targeted at identifying the TOE such that it can be distinguished from other products or versions from the same developer and can be easily specified when being procured by an end user.
+A label could consist of a ‘hard label’ (e.g., stamped into the metal, paper label) or a ‘soft label’ (e.g., electronically presented when queried).

 The evaluator performs the CEM work units associated with ALC_CMC.1.